helldotrs/lang-syntax-perfect/README.md

 This is a constantly developing project.
 When there are differences in the examples, let us assume that the latest updated one is the correct one.

+A good syntax should be verbose enough to make it easy to read, but never verbose for the sake of it (such as having a : at then end of a control flow statement, when the keyword (for example "if") combined with the line break implies it).

 End of non-MLLM-generated text ~

 ## Table of Contents